sparkflows/sparkflows-docs/docs/operations/fire-notebook.rst

 Fire Notebook
 ==========
+This document explains in detail the steps to effectively use Fire Notebook, a robust platform for executing code in the EMR environment using Livy.

 ..
 Note:: Make sure there is a livy connection for executing the notebook code in EMR environment using Livy.